-The inclusion criteria included studies that were randomized controlled trials, cohort studies or retrospective studies.
-It also included studies that measured PDC placement outcomes, that is catheter malfunctioning, dialysate leakages, peritonitis and exit-site infection.
-Additionally, only the most recent clinical studies were considered.
-Studies that were excluded were case reports, letters and studies with unavailable data.
-Also, practical guides/ manuals, non-English studies and paediatric studies were also excluded from the analysis.
-Two independent authors reviewed all articles obtained in the initial search against the inclusion criteria.
+The inclusion criteria incorporated studies that were randomized controlled trials, cohort studies, or historical studies.
+It also included studies that measured PDC placement complications, that is, catheter malfunctioning, dialysate leakages, peritonitis, and exit-site infections.
+Additionally, only the most recent clinical studies were considered (1998-2019).
+Studies that were excluded were case reports, letters, and studies with unavailable data.
+Also, practical guides/manuals, non-English studies, and pediatric studies were excluded from the study.
+Two independent authors reviewed all the articles obtained in the initial search against the inclusion criteria.
 Disagreements among the reviewers were resolved through consensus.